 What better way than a baby shower to welcome new life into a friend and family group and to support the mother-to-be.
-Post-baby, there’ll be little time for the expectant mother to check whether her shoes match, so carving out a little bit of time for a get-together pre-arrival, will be welcome whilst the mum-to-be is waiting to for their little one to arrive.
 If you’ve been chosen as chief planner, then read on!
 We’ve put together a few handy hints and tips from baby shower gifts ideas, baby shower game ideas and just about everything in between to make sure the special day goes as smoothly (and looks as good) as possible.

-Make an event out of it by choosing an interesting location; that lunch spot you’ve been looking for an excuse to try or splurge a little on a venue with a wow-factor.
+In normal times, a baby shower is a great chance to try out a new, interesting location such as that lunch spot you’ve been looking for an excuse to try or why not splurge a little on a venue with a wow-factor.
 There are plenty of offers available for afternoon tea, brunch or even spa packages in beautiful, interesting locations up and down the country.
 If you’ve got an avid cook in the group you could opt for a meal in someone’s home, spread the cost with a small donation for food from everyone invited.
 A pow-wow around the kitchen table, with good food (and wine for those without a baby on board) is a perfect, relaxed way to spend an afternoon or evening.